Sports Fan Violence: It’s No Game

 Certain people are at a greater risk of engaging in violent behavior.
 People who have experienced a recent stress such as job loss, the death of a loved one, or a perceived humiliation are already on edge and more likely to react emotionally.
 Many people attend sporting events to alleviate stress.
 However, when a favored team loses, a person is heckled, or a person loses a significant bet associated with a game’s outcome, stress may explode into rage.

 Millions of people attend sporting events every year, and the vast majority never commit a violent act.
-When 100,000 people pack a stadium, though, the odds are high that a significant number of them are under the influence of alcohol or otherwise unstable.
+When 100,000 people pack a stadium, though, the odds are high that a number of them are under the influence of alcohol.
 Combine this with an emotional, hypermasculine environment and exposure to opposing sentiment, and you’ve created a recipe for fan violence.
 Proactive measures such as reporting inappropriate behavior immediately, limiting alcohol intake, and actively encouraging sportsmanship among peer groups, can help address an increasingly challenging threat to our enjoyment of sporting events.

 References: